Vacation Goal: Make an amazing vacation photo album.

-As we move from spring into summer many of us are dreaming of amazing summer vacations.
+As we move from spring into summer many of us are dreaming of vacations.
 We are planning, organizing, and prioritizing where we will spend our few precious vacation days.

 I have one more item to add to your pre-vacation to-do list…plan your vacation photo album.